vashuraghav/Gas-Lift-System-Design-Tool/README.md

 # Gas-Lift-System-Design-Tool

-This software is made in Virtual Basic Application (VBA) of Microsoft Excel 2016.
+This software is developed in Virtual Basic Application (VBA) of Microsoft Excel 2016.
 It is used to design intermittent gas lift installation system, based on Constant Surface Closing Pressure procedure.
 A common design procedure for installations with single-point gas injection uses a constant surface closing pressure for all valves in the unloading valve string.

 ![Software UI image 1](https://github.com/vashuraghav/Gas-Lift-System-Design-Tool/blob/master/images/1.png)